FPA Charges on Pakistan Electricity Bill Explained (2026)

 Why Does FPA Exist?

 This mechanism ensures that consumers pay the actual cost of electricity generation — not an outdated estimate — while DISCOs remain financially solvent.
+Without FPA, DISCOs would accumulate massive losses whenever fuel costs spike, leading to power sector circular debt (which Pakistan already struggles with — over Rs 2.6 trillion as of 2025).

 How Is FPA Calculated?

-NEPRA calculates FPA using the formula:
+NEPRA calculates FPA using a straightforward formula:

 Who Decides the FPA?

-FPA Rate — March 2026
+FPA Rate — June 2026

-Current FPA (March 2026): Approximately Rs +0.48 per unit
+Current FPA (June 2026): Rs +0.48 per unit

 Why Does FPA Spike in Winter?

-Winter FPA is almost always higher because:
+Winter FPA is almost always higher than summer FPA.
+Three primary reasons:

 Can You Avoid Paying FPA?